aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.replacing/findreplaceoptions/replacement_format/_index.md

 ### Remarks

-Has effect only when using in Aspose.Words.LowCode.Replacer
+Has effect only when using in [Replacer](../../../aspose.words.lowcode/replacer/)